 - Make safer cuts with a crosscut sled

-These nine actions, which you will learn about in detail in this article, are all simple to execute table saw safety tips.
+These seven actions, which you will learn about in detail in this article, are all simple to execute table saw safety tips.
 In fact, I’ve already started using them in my workshop.

-I created a handy step-by-step instruction blog or a video on my YouTube channel for each of them.
+For each one of these tips, I created a handy in depth step-by-step instruction blog or a video on my YouTube channel.
+Feel free to click through to discover more.

 We’re all aware that table saws are hazardous, but if you want to know how to make a table saw safer, it’s a good idea to start by identifying the dangers.